AnthonyKim89/react-ui/README.md

 * Admin User: U: admin@corva.ai P: password

+## Adding Dependencies

+When adding dependencies, use the command `yarn add package-name`.
+This will add the package to the `package.json` file, and will trigger a `yarn install` which will update the `yarn.lock` file.

 ## Branching

 Generally speaking, we follow git-flow, except that we use `master` as our integration branch and `production` as our production branch.